Linear Maximum Margin Classifier for Learning from Uncertain Data: Proposed Approach

 \section{Proposed Approach}

-As discussed above, in this section we develop a new algorithm, in which the training set that feeds the proposed classifier includes training examples described not solely by a set of feature representations, i.e. a set of vectors $\mathbf{x}_i$ in some $n$-dimensional space, but rather by a set of multivariate Gaussian distributions; that is, every training data is characterized by a mean vector $\mathbf{x}_i\in\mathcal{D}$ and a covariance matrix $\Sigma_i\in\mathbb{S}_{++}^{n}$\footnote{$\mathcal{D}$ is typically a subset of the $n$-dimensional Euclidean space of column vectors, while $\mathbb{S}_{++}^{n}$ denotes the convex cone of all symmetric positive definite $n\times n$ matrices with entries in $\mathcal{D}\subseteq\Bbb{R}^n$.}.
-A linear formulation is proposed below, while an approximation formulation dealing with learning in linear subspaces is discussed next.
+In this section we develop a new classification algorithm whose training set is not just a set of vectors $\mathbf{x}_i$ in some multi-dimensional space, but rather a set of multivariate Gaussian distributions; that is, each training example consists of a mean vector $\mathbf{x}_i\in\mathcal{D}$ and a covariance matrix $\Sigma_i\in\mathbb{S}_{++}^{n}$; the latter expresses the uncertainty around the corresponding mean\footnote{$\mathcal{D}$ is typically a subset of the $n$-dimensional Euclidean space of column vectors, while $\mathbb{S}_{++}^{n}$ denotes the convex cone of all symmetric positive definite $n\times n$ matrices with entries in $\mathcal{D}\subseteq\mathbb{R}^n$.}.
+In Sect.~\ref{ssec:svmgsu}, we first briefly review the linear SVM and then describe in detail the proposed linear SVM with Gaussian Sample Uncertainty (SVM-GSU).
+In Sect.~\ref{ssec:svmgsu_sl} we motivate and describe a formulation that allows learning in linear subspaces.
+In the general case we arrive at different subspaces for the different Gaussians -- this allows, for example, dealing with covariance matrices that are of low rank.
+In Sect.~\ref{ssec:sampling} we discuss how the proposed algorithm relates to standard SVM when the latter is fed with samples drawn from the input Gaussians.
+Finally, in Sect.~\ref{ssec:sgd} we describe a SGD algorithm for efficiently solving the SVM-GSU optimization problem.